Rajpratik71/linux-manPages/display.md

          3    press to load an image from a visual image directory

 NOTE
        The display program defaults to the X screen resolution.
-To  display vector  formats  at  their intended size, override the default resolu‐
+To display vector formats at their intended size, override the default resolution:
-       tion:

          display -density 72 drawing.svg